orbitalapi/orbital/demos/creditInc/README.md

  * Invoices don't have an Industry Code, but do have a ClientId
  * Clients can be looked up, but only have an IndustryCode (UKSIC2008)

-Therefore, to invoke this operation, we need to apply a couple of solvers:
+Therefore, to invoke this profilerOperation, we need to apply a couple of solvers:

 InvoiceValue -convertTo-> GBP
 InvoiceClient -lookUp-> Client